Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 tidy_data() followed by create_tidy_data_set_with_averages()
 you create two data sets in a directory called tidyData.

-## Files
+## Files provided in the repository

-file name       | description
+filename        | description
 ----------------|---------
 download_data.R | Download the original data.
                 |
-run_analysis.R  | Provide a list of instructions to tidy and aggregate the original data.
+run_analysis.R  | Provide a list of instructions to tidy and aggregate the
+                | original data.
                 |
                 | The function tidy_data() combines the train and test data set of
                 | the original data, adds headers to the columns and adds columns for